If you’re an indie author, you’re also in the business of book marketing. Did you know that?

 But first, you need to figure out the problem that needs to be solved.
 And it may not be what you think!

 I recently was performing an Amazon optimization for a book about managing Lyme Disease.
 Lyme Disease is a tough market, because it’s not a big one.
 Despite an increase in Lyme awareness, there aren’t a ton of Lyme Disease books on Amazon.
-And while reduced competition may sound great, in reality, especially Amazon reality, it’s not really, because any books related to it have a high-numbered sales rank.
-The bigger the number the lower the number of books sold.
+And while reduced competition may sound great, in reality, especially Amazon reality, it’s not really.
+Because any books related to it have a high-numbered sales rank.
+And, the bigger the number, the lower the number of books sold.

 This particular strategy is specific to non-fiction, and to make it effective, it’s critical that your book description matches this train of thought.
 In the Lyme Disease author’s case, I suggested she update the book description to include these other ailments.
 The idea here is that readers from a new audience will see the book and say: “Oh, I hadn’t considered that!” and, ultimately, purchase the book.